 Among them, of course, is the Liskov Substitution principle.
-It states that “subclasses should be substitutable for their base classes“, meaning that code expecting a certain class to be used should work if passed any of this class’ subclasses.
+It states that a subclass can be used in place of its parent class.

 Let’s imagine a Vehicle class, extended by some Car and Truck classes:

-Then, let’s say we have a Garage class that repairs all kind of vehicles:
+Then, let’s say we have a Garage class that repairs all kinds of vehicles:

 The act of reparation is implemented by the Garage#repair method, which takes a Vehicle argument.
 That means, whether we give a Car or a Truck to this method, it must work in order to respect the Liskov Substitution principle.